IObert/sendgrid-ts-in-10-min/readme.md

    **Select the domain** you previously authenticated and leave the subdomain empty.
 Now you can enter your ngrok URL as the **Destination URL** and confirm with **Add**.
    ![Filled out form](./docs/EnterWebhook.png)
-   You should now see the new inbourse parse in the list.
+   You should now see the new inbound parse in the list.

 7. Now, the server is ready to handle incoming emails.
 Send emails that contain a number in the message to `lottery@<YOUR DOMAIN HERE>`.
 Note that other email addresses of the same domain will also work, but the response will be sent from `lottery@`.
 Depending on the sending email provider, it might take a few seconds until you see the output in your console.